SDDate/latest/README.md

 # latest
-SDDAte is a simple library for handling dates in C++
+SDDate is a simple library for handling dates in C++